BetterFeeds/PenguinPunch/content/post/episode2.md

 #### Happy Birthday Linux - pylogix
 [Linux Turns 25](https://techcrunch.com/2016/08/22/happy-25th-birthday-linux/)

 > August 25th it will be 25 years ago that Linus Torvalds sent out his fateful message asking for help with a new operating system.
-“I’m doing a (free) operating system (just a hobby, won’t be big and professional like gnu) for 386(486) AT clones.
+“I'm doing a (free) operating system (just a hobby, won't be big and professional like gnu) for 386(486) AT clones.
 This has been brewing since april, and is starting to get ready.
-I’d like any feedback on things people like/dislike in minix, as my OS resembles it somewhat (same physical layout of the file-system (due to practical reasons) among other things),” he wrote in the comp.os.minix message board.
+I'd like any feedback on things people like/dislike in minix, as my OS resembles it somewhat (same physical layout of the file-system (due to practical reasons) among other things),” he wrote in the comp.os.minix message board.
 And the rest, as they say, is history.

 #### Open Discussion

 [Richard Stallman Interview @SiliconAngle](http://siliconangle.com/blog/2016/04/28/gnu-founder-stallman-open-source-is-not-free-software/) - chasinglogic

-> **We now have access to the world’s knowledge at our fingertips.
+> **We now have access to the world's knowledge at our fingertips.
 You would think that would make us a more enlightened society, but the U.S. is more politically polarized than it has been since the Vietnam War.
 Does that surprise you?**
 >
 > It makes sense when you look at the way systems that track people are designed to gather information and sort them into buckets that only see what they agree with.
 This is the filter bubble.
 Systems must not track people.
-I don’t mind paying to download something as long as I can do so anonymously.
+I don't mind paying to download something as long as I can do so anonymously.
 There should be no restrictions and no digital rights management.

 [The sad truth is, Linux gaming still sucks.](http://www.phoronix.com/scan.php?page=article&item=intel-skl-win10anv&num=1) - chasinglogic